Continental Grand Prix 5000 – 28c clincher

 Overall, you're probably best off going for whichever is currently cheapest.
 At the moment that means the Pirelli P Zero Race.
 But we have been seeing the Continental GP 5000 dip lower from time to time – so definitely worthwhile just checking that one first, in case the deals have changed again.

-For more of the best cycling deals this Amazon Prime Day, check out our main hub over here.
+For the best bike deals of Black Friday 2022, check out our main hub over here.